 To customize the fields of the registration form, access the Editor > Pages > Registration form, and click on the "Add element" button to add the fields and information that you need from users:

 Note: The registration form will be the same for users who want to participate by uploading multimedia content and for users who want to participate by voting for the content of the contest.

 Check out our tutorial to see more details about the customization of the registration form of the promotion.

 5. Participation system

 Participation in a Multimedia Contest works with the Easypromos participation stages system.
 In this way, users will be able to participate in the contest by uploading photos and/or videos, as well as voting for entries in the public gallery of the contest.
 Each of these participation dynamics corresponds to a different stage which we explain below:

-This participation stage will allow users to participate in the contest by uploading their own photos, videos, YouTube videos, or PDF documents.
+This participation stage will allow users to participate in the contest by uploading their own photos, videos, YouTube videos, external links, text alone or PDF documents.

 To enable this participation stage, access the Editor > Pages > Participation and click on the "New stage" button.
 The two types of stages that can be added will appear.
 Select the stage of the type "Submit multimedia content".

 You can also enter the “Submit your participation” stage pre-configured:

 Once you have selected or created the stage, access its management panel.